-It is important to note that these projects use low-loss technology with the potential to reduce losses where network loading remains constant.
-Generally, this is not the case for load related reinforcements intended to enable more power generation.
+It is important to note that the projects listed here use lowloss technology with the potential to reduce losses where network loading remains constant.
+Generally, however, a constant network loading is not the case when considering load related reinforcements, as these are intended to enable more power generation to connect and network loading will therefore increase.
 For example, a larger diameter conductor or transformer with a lower resistance connecting to a GSP substation may have lower losses when supplying the GSP demand, however, the additional generation on the GSP could increase the average current flowing on the circuit and thus increase the absolute losses.
 Nevertheless, although this increase in current flow can result in a net increase in losses, the effect of the lower resistance equipment is to reduce the magnitude of the increase.